The One for You: Background

 During the first half of 1965, Tages had achieved commercial success with the three singles they had released up until that point; "Sleep Little Girl" (1964), "I Should Be Glad" and "Don't Turn Your Back" (both 1965), of which the first reached number one on Tio i Topp for a week, while the two others also saw success on Tio i Topp and Kvällstoppen.
 All three had one thing in common; they were all melodically soft rock songs largely driven by acoustic guitars with only occasional electric guitar during the guitar solos.
 They were also largely based on contemporary songs by pop acts the Searchers and Gerry and the Pacemakers.
 Though "Sleep Little Girl" had been "savagely criticized in the Swedish press", both "I Should Be Glad" and "Don't Turn Your Back" had received favourable reviews.

 Because of these successful singles, Tages had developed a following which the media would compare to Beatlemania, taking a toll on the member's health as they were still in school at the time.
 The group members songwriting abilities were also rapidly developing in favour of rhythm and blues based music inspired by their idols such as Muddy Waters and John Lee Hooker.
 Though the A-sides of their singles had been soft melodic rock, the B-sides were by contrast focused on rhythm and blues.

 In June 1965, Tages' record label Platina released an eponymous EP with the group, which showcased the members' songwriting talent and a venture into a harder rock sound.
-At the same time, they embarked on their summer tour, which according to Göran Lagerberg came as a shock; "we had just learnt the basics of the show business and suddently we were the most booked band of the summer".
-Towards the end of July 1965, Tages had performed at roughly 140 venues in the span of just one and a half months, allowing for them to take a trip to London for a week, during which the band managed to gain new musical influenses and clothes; it is also likely that rhythm guitarist Danne Larsson composed "The One for You" based on this trip.
+At the same time, they embarked on their summer tour, which according to Göran Lagerberg came as a shock; "we had just learnt the basics of the show business and suddenly we were the most booked band of the summer".
+Towards the end of July 1965, Tages had performed at roughly 140 venues in the span of just one and a half months, allowing for them to take a trip to London for a week, during which the band managed to gain new musical influences and clothes; it is also likely that rhythm guitarist Danne Larsson composed "The One for You" based on this trip.